 For samples, click here

-Inspired by AALAS webinar of February 27, 2020 “Proper Perioperative Procedures: Do They Really Matter?” – Dr. Jennifer Davis
+Inspired by AALAS webinar of February 27, 2020 “Proper Perioperative Procedures: Do They Really Matter?” – Dr. Jennifer Davis.
+See our other AALAS webunars inspired blogs:

 (1) Misconduct: Lessons from researcher rehab – James M. DuBois et al. – Nature Comment 2016